barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 You spent a few hours in the cafe talking, mostly about the discoveries and members of the Clive Expedition.
-Janneke told you about the mysterious disappearance of the mummy, and how there were no tracks or marks showing how a large sarcophagus was removed from the pyramid.
+Janneke told you about the mysterious disappearance of the mummy, which Dr. Clive had identified as Nitocris, and how there were no tracks or marks showing how a large sarcophagus was removed from the pyramid.

 During your conversation, you became aware of a group of cats watching you.
 When Janneke noticed, she chased them away and said that Cairo